jay13patel/seed-emulator/examples/not-ready-examples/27-carla/README.md

     - Similarly, to check if the Internet Map feature of the SEED Emulator is working, navigate to `http://localhost:8090` in your web browser.
 This should load the Internet Map dashboard if the emulator is correctly set up and running.
 3. **Ensure Proper Communication:**
     - Both Carlaviz and the Internet Map should display real-time data from the CARLA simulation.
 Initial absence of vehicles or scenarios is normal until the next step is completed.
+#### Validating Vehicle Spawn and Web Socket Server:
+1. **Wait for Initialization:**
+    - After starting the SEED Emulator, allow up to one minute for initial setups to complete and for it to begin communicating with CARLA.
+2. **Observe Vehicle Spawn:**
+    - Within the CARLA environment (the spectator view window that appeared upon running `./CarlaUE4.sh`), observe for vehicle spawn.
+The process might take a moment after the emulator starts.
+3. **Check Carlaviz Visualization:**
+    - Refresh the Carlaviz page (`http://localhost:8080`) and check for the visualization of spawned vehicles and any ongoing scenarios.
+Movement and interaction should reflect real-time simulation data.
+4. **Web Socket Server Check**:
+	- 4. Verify the Web Socket server's functionality on `150/host_0` at `10.150.0.71:6789` by accessing it via the SEED Emulator's Internet Map dashboard.
+#### Installation Troubleshooting
+- **No Vehicles in CARLA or Carlaviz:** Ensure that the SEED Emulator is running without errors.
+Check the terminal or command prompt for error messages.
+Revisit the `docker-compose.yml` file for any configuration issues.
+- **Dashboard/Visualization Not Loading:** Verify the server ports are not in use by another application and firewall settings allow traffic on ports 8080 and 8090.
+- **Scenario Not Progressing:** Check the connection between the SEED Emulator and CARLA.
+The emulator should properly configure scenario based on its script, which then should be visible in CARLA and Carlaviz.
 ### Usage